Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/renderer/renderer_properties.md

 }
 ```

-Most if not all properties are made easy to configure with the help of the utils external the base mod provides.
+Most if not all properties are made easy to configure with the help of the utils external the [base mod](https://github.com/Heropack-Hotline/heropack-hotline-storage/blob/main/Fiskheroes%202.4.0%20Extracted.zip) provides.
 Above are many examples of properties being used in a suit.
 The forcefield shows how you would go about configuring a property without the help of the utils file and the rest use the file.
-You can see each function the utils file contains by looking at the basemod `/hotline homepage` and going to `\\assets\\fiskheroes\\renderers\\heroes\\external\\utils.js` and you can see what fields they take.
+You can see each function the utils file contains by looking at the basemod and going to `\\assets\\fiskheroes\\renderers\\heroes\\external\\utils.js` and you can see what fields they take.